“Educating Mind and Spirit through Reasoned Scholarship”

 Welcome to the web home of the Farstrup-Mortensen Lecture Series, held annually at Bethania Lutheran Church in Solvang, California.
 The Farstrup-Mortensen lectures are lovingly dedicated to the memory of two men, A. Ejnar Farstrup (1909-1984) and Enok Mortensen (1902-1984) whose vision and energy strongly influenced Danish-American church life.
 Pastors and educators, they exemplified the Grundtvigian ideal of developing one’s humanity, including the intellect, to its fullest and best extent.

-Next year’s series, Is God a Being, an Experience, or a “Fragment of Underdone Potato,” will be held February 23-25, 2018, with Professors John Caputo and Brandon Scott speaking.
-Return here for regular updates.
-It will mark our 33rd anniversary of presenting world-class scholars and educators who present reasoned and scholarly interpretations based on current evidence.
-This coming fall you will be able to register online for the 2018 series using Paypal.
+Slated for February 23-25, 2018, with Professors John Caputo and Brandon Scott speaking, next year’s series will mark our 33rd anniversary of presenting world-class scholars and educators who present reasoned and scholarly interpretations based on current evidence.
+Our 2018 distinguished speakers are both outstanding scholars, authors, and Fellows of the Westar Institute—home of the Jesus Seminar.

 3:00- 4:30 pm Early Bird Outdoor Activity

-6:00- 6:45 pm Registration and Wine Reception with Daniel Gehrs Wines
+6:00- 6:45 pm Registration and Wine Reception hosted by Casa Cassara

 6:45- 7:00 pm Singing